 - Don’t lift anything heavier than 10 pounds (4.5 kilograms).

 - Try to stay local, and don’t travel long distances, such as outside of the country.

 Most people can go back to work 5 days after having this procedure, but everyone is different, so it may be shorter or longer for you.
-If you need to do a lot of heavy lifting at your job, talk with your doctor before going back to work.
+If you need to do a lot of heavy lifting at your job, talk with your healthcare provider before going back to work.

-You’ll have a follow-up visit with your doctor 2 weeks after your procedure.
-During this visit, your doctor will talk with you about your results and go over a treatment plan.Back to top
+You’ll have a follow-up visit with your healthcare provider 2 weeks after your procedure.
+During this visit, your healthcare provider will talk with you about your results and go over a treatment plan.Back to top

 - A fever of 101 °F (38.3 °C) or higher